tpirone66/TylerTakesOnToronto/README.md

 If you want to download the project for yourself, the link is here: http://www.mediafire.com/file/2n1ft61twxaku2w/The%20Adventures%20of%20Tyler%20the%20Tiger%202.zip

-You will need a MacBook with Xcode to run the project (Xcode 9.2 or later running MacOS 10.12.6 or later)
+You will need an Apple machine or a virtual machine with Xcode to run the project (Xcode 9.2 or later running MacOS 10.12.6 or later)